Why did you choose Booz Allen?

 Discuss some of your career highlights.

-What types of technical skills are needed to be successful at Booz Allen?
+What types of skills in your field are needed to be successful at Booz Allen?

 Why is Booz Allen an ideal firm for someone with expertise/skills in your field of work?

-What differentiates Booz Allen from other technology companies?
+What differentiates Booz Allen from other management consulting, technology and engineering services companies?

-This year’s Annual Report features “missions that matter” at Booz Allen.
+At Booz Allen, we care about Missions That Matter.
 Discuss a “mission that matters” that you are involved in.

-What projects have you had the opportunity to work on at Booz Allen where you have used your technical skills?
+What projects have you had the opportunity to work on at Booz Allen where you have used your industry-related skills?

 What excites you about your work?